 Eagle 2 is an innovative lifting device manufactured for Air New Zealand by a company specialising in lifting solutions for wheelchair users who are unable to self transfer.

 The lifting service is available for domestic and international jet services only, from Auckland, Wellington, Christchurch and Dunedin airports.
-With suitable advance notice we will do all possible to access an Eagle lift from our ground handlers in Sydney and Perth.
+With suitable advance notice we will do all possible to access an Eagle lift from our ground handlers in Sydney and Melbourne.

 Due to the layout of the Business Premier cabin the Eagle 2 is not able to be used, however on flights to/from the US our staff are able to perform a transfer using specially designed slide board, slide belts and a slide sheet